cateye0/esp32cam/esp32CamSim800l/README.md

 and i change the hardware, i used sim800l v2.2 board

-i try many v2.2 board, but not working at all
+i try many v2.2 board, but not working at all (i got AT+CREG 0,2 and 0,3 errors all the time)

 except this:
 https://www.aliexpress.com/item/1005003683528292.html